Gentle Qigong for Health (柔和養生氣功)

 In my effort to understand more about this wonderful practice, I began researching the teachers that developed this form of qigong and taiji.
 I worked with the Bethlehem Area Public Library and located early texts written by these teachers.
 These were all in Chinese.
 In the years that followed I was able to get together with several translators to bring these teachings into English.

 Presently I am a student of Dr. Henry McCann, another teacher of Hun Yuan Qigong and Taijiquan.
 He has worked with me in reviving the qigong forms and teachings that I have had translated.
+I am a student of a Qigong lineage transmitted by Hu Yaozhen that originated with the Daoist Immortal Chen Tuan.
+I also study Chen style and Hunyuan style Taijiquan.

 Now that I have several texts translated, there is so much to learn and practice.
 This is very exciting.
 Qigong and Taijiquan are arts that one can practice for a lifetime and always find something new to learn about themselves and the world around them.